itsuka021/18-Generation_of_stretched_single_qubit_gates_for_Richardson_error_extrapolation/README.md

     ![RB_result](figures/Richardson_RB.jpg)

     The blue line in the figure has stretch factor 1 (the origin result without changing). stretch factor is 2 for yellow line and 3 for green line.
 The red line is calculate by the first order Richardson Extrapolation and purple line is from second order.

+    The result is interesting that the error mitigated data is perfectly.
+    There's no decay or the decay rate is quite small that the population is remain in the ground state.
+    IBMQ_Armonk Backend has only one qubit is a important reason, one qubit device means there's no correlation to other qubits in the device so we don't need to consider the noise come from them.
+    Another reason is some noise on the Quantum Computer should independent of gate time.
+No matter what the stretch factor is, the strength of this kind of noise doesn't change.
 ### Slides for presentation
 [The slides for presentation in Qiskit Hackathon Taiwan by Bai-Siang](IBMQ_Hackathon_Oral_%2318_.pdf)